happy earth day corgi sapling recycle activities

 3. Earth Day Promises Writing Activity

 This creative activity calls upon students to make their own commitments to our beautiful planet Earth!
-Provided is a template for the globe-and-hearts graphic above – students will have the opportunity to color their globe and decorate their hearts as well as practicing their writing skills within the hearts.
+Provided is a template for the globe-and-hearts graphic to the right—students will have the opportunity to color their globe and decorate their hearts as well as practicing their writing skills within the hearts.
 The resource creator offers sample sentence-starters to inspire students’ writing, but how you prompt them is up to you!

-The commitments students will write showcase reading comprehension and vocabulary skills (if paired with an Earth Day-themed textual task, such as a reading on conservation prior to this activity) as well as their writing and communication skills!
+The commitments students will write showcase reading comprehension and vocabulary skills (if paired with an Earth Day-themed textual task, such as a reading on conservation prior to this activity) as well as their writing capabilities!
 Another fun way to engage students and decorate classrooms for Earth Day, this activity even has a digital version for remote learning.

 Created and made available for free download by KTPonTPT.

-Earth Day Activities for Middle and High School Students
+Reading and Writing Earth Day Activities for Middle and High Schoolers

-The following free Earth Day activities for students in 6th-12th grade emphasize the importance of students making their own well-informed judgements and choices about eco-friendliness, also providing several opportunities for critical thinking and writing practice!
+The following free Earth Day activities for students in 6th–12th grade emphasize the importance of making your own well-informed choices about eco-friendliness while also providing several opportunities for critical thinking and writing practice!

 1. School Supply Sustainability Activity